Textualize/textual/docs/guide/testing.md

 Textual uses snapshot testing internally to ensure that the builtin widgets look and function correctly in every release.
 We've made the pytest plugin we built available for public use.

-The [official pytest plugin](https://github.com/Textualize/pytest-textual-snapshot) can help you catch otherwise difficult to detect visual changes in your app.
+The [official Textual pytest plugin](https://github.com/Textualize/pytest-textual-snapshot) can help you catch otherwise difficult to detect visual changes in your app.

 It works by generating an SVG _screenshot_ (such as the images in these docs) from your app.
-If the screenshot changes in any test run, you will will have the opertunity to visually compare the new output against previous runs.
+If the screenshot changes in any test run, you will have the opportunity to visually compare the new output against previous runs.

 ### Installing the plugin